 The Intended Service Area in the Service Announcement can be used for frequency prioritization in MBS NTN.
 Introduce the following NOTE in Stage 2 or TS 38.304.

+NOTE 0x: In NTN, the UE may obtain the intended service area associated to an MBS broadcast service from SIBXX or USD.
+How the UE determines itself to be within the intended service area is left to the UE's implementation..

 2.3 Stage 3 details on ISA format

 In accordance with recent agreements, SA4 has specified that the ISA within the Service Announcement should be represented using either the Polygon or PointUncertaintyCircle formats as defined in TS 29.572 [2].
 In parallel, RAN2 has adopted a circular representation based on referenceLocation and distanceRadius directly specified in RRC, alongside the Polygon shape defined in TS 23.032 and TS 37.355.